01 a

 Apollo documentation for the button component

-I designed a full catalog of components for Apollo, to help designers stay consistent and prototype their ideas more rapidly.
-In many cases, ideas could be prototyped in high fidelity as quickly as they could be in low fidelity, thanks to component-based infrastructure.
-That often translated to reductions in communication and confusion at the point of handoff between design and development.
+I designed a comprehensive catalog of components for Apollo to help designers maintain consistency and rapidly prototype their ideas.
+In many cases, components allowed designers to create high-fidelity prototypes just as quickly as low-fidelity ones, thanks to a robust component-based infrastructure.
+This approach often led to reduced communication overhead and minimized confusion during the handoff between design and development.

 Apollo components landing page